Brightly coloured houses - Notting Hill London

 Image of 3 people holding beers, with plates of food around them at a table

-After a few hours of partying, you’re bound to have worked up an appetite.
-Providing the festival’s smoky scent, food at Notting Hill Carnival celebrates Caribbean street food favourites like Trinidadian roti and Jamaican beef patties.
+Notting Hill Carnival is one of the UK’s best spots for Caribbean street food, including favourites like Trinidadian roti and Jamaican beef patties.
 These fast foods are prepared kerbside to be eaten on the go, so you won’t have to miss out on any of the action.

-Heavily spiced and packed with flavour, Jamaican jerk chicken and curry goat are popular picks, often served alongside fried plantain, rice and peas.
-If you don't eat meat, there are also veggie options at most stalls and an increase in vegan food traders this year.
+Jamaican jerk chicken and curry goat are popular picks, often served alongside fried plantain, rice and peas.
+There are also veggie options at most stalls and an increase in vegan food traders this year.
 Wash your meal down with rum, coconut water or a Caribbean cocktail like Guinness punch.

 Places to stay near Notting Hill Carnival